Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 - Using a pastry cutter, two knives, or a fork, work the shortening and butter into the dry ingredients.
 The mixture should look like very small peas with coarse sand.

 - Sprinkle half of the cold water over the pie crust dough.
 Use a silicon spatula to fold the dough just until it barely comes together.
-Sprinkle the remaining water and continue to fold the dough just until it comes together.6 Tablespoons Ice or Cold Water
+Sprinkle the remaining water and continue to fold the dough just until it comes together.6 Tablespoons Ice Water or Very Cold Water

 - Gather the pie crust dough into a ball, divide the ball into two halves and flatten each half into a disk.